grip-on-software/data-gathering/README.md

   by suffixing the option name with a period and the JIRA key of the custom project.
-  - `url` (`$HISTORY_URL`): The HTTP(S) URL from which the history dump can be accessed.
-The filename "history.json.gz" is automatically appended.
+  - `url` (`$HISTORY_URL`): The HTTP(S) URL from which the history dump can be accessed, excluding the filename itself.
 For GitLab repositories, provide the repository URL containing the dump in the root directory or a subdirectory with the project's quality dashboard.
   - `path` (`$HISTORY_PATH`): The local directory where the history dump file can be found or a GitLab repository containing the dump file should be checked out to.
 May contain a formatter parameter `{}` which is replaced by the project's quality dashboard name; otherwise it is appended automatically.
-The filename "history.json.gz" is automatically appended.
+The path does not include the filename.
+  - `file` (`HISTORY_FILE`): The file name of the history file to use.
 - gitlab (used by `init_gitlab.py`): Research GitLab instance where archived repositories can be stored.
   - `url` (`$GITLAB_URL`): Base URL of the GitLab instance.